🌐 Network Fix

 Final Thoughts

-This is a common issue and usually easy to fix.
+The "WiFi Connected But No Internet" issue is very common and usually easy to fix.

-Start with restarting your router and reconnecting.
+Start with simple fixes like restarting your router before moving to advanced troubleshooting.